 Like family and friends of the depicted, I pay extraordinary attention to each photograph, yet with a different eye.

 By the time I find them, chains of personal connections have broken.
-The object-ness and formal qualities are easier to see.
-Subjects are freed to become characters cast and costumed, part of another story.
+Object-ness and formal qualities are easier to see.
+Subjects are freed to become characters cast in another story.

-Working within the confines and possibilities of each photograph, I carefully plan, and then paint to cancel parts of images and conjure new illusions.
-I challenge my skills and apply my craft to create a seamless image, a combined object.
-Past and present, photograph and painting.
+Working within confines and possibilities of each photographic object, I paint to cancel parts of images and conjure new illusions.
+I create a seamless image that combines past and present, photograph and painting.

 Apparitions of those who posed for a camera are still visible, but transformed, and performing fresh scenes of pathos and humor.
-Handcrafted frames and cabinets serve as proscenium for their stage.
+Handcrafted cabinets serve as proscenium for their stage.

-With images of moments past, I create new narratives, theatric, surreal, and mysterious.
+With found images of moments past, I construct new surreal narratives.